Aim of the module

 The purpose of the module is to contribute to learning skills that help overcome social anxiety.
 In this module, the patient practices skills that can help to overcome social anxiety through externally focused attention, graded exposure and thought challenging methods.

 - To support patients that experience social anxiety;

 - To encourage externally focused attention (instead of self-focused attention);

-- To guide patients in conquering their anxiety through graded exposure exercises;
+- To help guide patients in conquering their anxiety through graded exposure exercises;

-- To provide insight into the patients unhelpful thoughts, and give tools to start thinking in more helpful ways;
+- To help provide insight into the patients' unhelpful thoughts, and give tools to practice with thinking in more helpful ways;

 The module is suitable for a range of patients: from those experiencing subclinical symptoms of social anxiety to patients with a clinical social anxiety disorder.
 Minddistrict developed both a generic and an IAPT version of the module.
 In the IAPT version the Minimum Data Set is interwoven throughout the module and the final session consists of a patient experience questionnaire.

 Example of a page in the module ‘Social anxiety’